smockle-archive/foodfight/required-assets.md

 - ~~Stricken-through item~~: something complete.
 This status can be redacted, but the decision to do so should be taken seriously.

 A quick key:
-- Single asterisks around text italicizes.
+- * around text italicizes.
-- Double asterisks around text emboldens.
+- ** around text emboldens.
-- Double tildes around text strikes it through.
+- ~~ around text strikes it through.

 ## Visuals